mleroi/pwa-wp-appkit/README.md

 # pwa-wp-appkit
 Progressive Web App made with [WP-AppKit's PWA export](https://github.com/mleroi/wp-app-kit/tree/feature-pwa).

-Those are the sources for the PWA that runs here: [https://mleroi.github.io/pwa-wp-appkit/](https://mleroi.github.io/pwa-wp-appkit/).
+Those are the sources of the PWA that runs here: [https://mleroi.github.io/pwa-wp-appkit/](https://mleroi.github.io/pwa-wp-appkit/).

 Open it on an Android device to really experiment the PWA features (add to home screen, offline capability etc).